antjedittmer/2024-code-Comparison-of-AIC-and-WRC-for-WF-Power-Maximisation/README.md

 It may be used to recreate the simulation results and figures from the paper.
 To do so, run the script `mainGeneratePlotsWISO.m`.

 Running the simulation for the first time takes roughly 20 minutes using a laptop with an 11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz processor.

-## Optimization Environment
-FLORIS (FLOw Redirection and Induction in Steady State) available [on GitHub](https://github.com/NREL/floris) is utilized for yaw optimization in steady-state.
+This is due to data in WFSim beiing generated to design the Koopman matrix used in the Koopman MPC.
+Once the Koopman matrix is generated the figures are generated in approximately one minute.
+The output of the FLORIS optimization and the FAST.FArm simulation is provided as *.mat files.

 ## Simulation Environment WFSim

 The simulations WindFarmSimulator (WFSim) developed by Doekemeijer and Boersma [on GitHub](https://github.com/TUDelft-DataDrivenControl/WFSim) is utilized.
 WFSim is used both for data generation in open loop and for closed loop testing.

+## Optimization Environment
+FLORIS (FLOw Redirection and Induction in Steady State) from NREL (National Renewable Energy Laboratory) is available [on GitHub](https://github.com/NREL/floris) is utilized for yaw optimization in steady-state.

 ## Simulation Environment FAST.Farm
-The simulation FAST.Farm is part of OpenFAST and available here [on GitHub](https://github.com/OpenFAST/openfast).
+The simulation FAST.Farm is part of OpenFAST from NREL and available here [on GitHub](https://github.com/OpenFAST/openfast).
 It is used for load analysis.

 ## Evaluation